tfennelly/jenkins-js-samples/step-04-externalize-libs/HOW-IT-WORKS.md

 In `step-04-externalize-libs`, we build on top of <a href="../../../tree/master/step-03-more-npm-packs">step-03-more-npm-packs</a>, changing the bundling process by telling [jenkins-js-builder] to "externalize" some of the NPM dependencies.
-This means that `step-04-externalize-libs`s `.js` [bundle] will no longer include these dependencies and it's size will reduce to less ~10Kb gzipped (as opposed to ~100Kb).
+This means that `step-04-externalize-libs`s `.js` [bundle] will no longer include these dependencies and it's size will reduce to ~10Kb gzipped (as opposed to ~100Kb).
 Note that this change should not require app `.js` code changes.
-The only changes are in the `package.json`.
+The only change is in the `package.json`.

 ## Configure Node build to externalize dependencies
 Externalizing NPM dependencies is a simple process.
 Just add an `extDependencies` entry in the `package.json`.
-In these case of this plugin externalizing [bootstrap-detached] and Moment.js:
+In the case of this plugin externalizing [bootstrap-detached] and Moment.js:

 ```javascript
   "jenkinscd" : {